-Of the great cities of the nineteenth century none embodied the spirit of the modern age as did Chicago.
+Of the great cities of the nineteenth century, none embodied the spirit of the modern age like Chicago.
 Its rise from a frontier village in 1827 to the world’s sixth-largest city in 1893 was unparalleled.
 From the soaring multi-storied steel frame office buildings of Chicago’s business district, the Loop, to the highly industrialized production lines of the city’s stockyards, Chicago offered indisputable proof of the forces shaping modern American life.

 Amidst this climate of ferment and rapid change, Wright began his career as an architect.
 He first secured a position in the office of Joseph Lyman Silsbee, whose “superior talent in design,” Wright stated, “had made him respected in Chicago.”
 Several of Wright’s Prairie School contemporaries, including George Washington Maher and George Elmslie, passed through Silsbee’s office, and the architect’s work informed Wright’s earliest theories on residential design.

 The ambitious young Wright did not remain long with Silsbee.
 In early 1888 he secured a position with the prestigious architectural firm of Adler & Sullivan.
 The partnership produced many of Chicago’s earliest tall buildings and large commercial projects, including the famed Auditorium Building, which Wright would work on as a draftsman.
 Sullivan soon recognized Wright’s emerging talents, making the draftsman his personal assistant and spending hours mentoring him and shaping his philosophies.
 Wright was profoundly influenced by Sullivan's idea of a uniquely American architecture reflecting the Midwestern landscape and suited to a modern American way of life.